CMU-Heinz-95702/lab4-http-server/README.md

 :checkered_flag: **Demonstrate your solution to a TA for credit.**
 * Show the project, code, and execution in IntelliJ
 * You should demonstrate 200 OK and 404 File Not Found
-* If you don't complete the lab by the end of class, you must show a TA during their office hours before your next scheduled class on Monday.
+* If you don't complete the lab by the end of class, you must show a TA during their office hours before 1:30pm EST on Monday.